Table of Contents

 This is a critical decision: If you ask for too much, lenders may question your ability to repay.
 If you ask for too little, you may have trouble completing your business objective and, as a result, fail to see a good return on your investment.

-To determine the right loan amount, you may want to draw up a business plan that includes a detailed budget for how you will use the loan proceeds, as well as how the money will increase your profits.
-This will not only help you determine how much you need, but can also be used as part of your loan application.
+To determine the right loan amount, you may want to draw up a business plan that includes a detailed budget for how you’ll use the loan proceeds, as well as how the money will increase your profits.
+This will not only help you determine how much you need, but the information can also be used as part of your loan application.

 Since the influx of capital likely won’t pay off right away, also look at your cash flow to see how much you can realistically afford to pay each month in loan payments.